mjordan/larkm/README.md

 {"num_results":0,"page":1,"page_size":"20","arks":[]}
 ```

-If larkm cannot find the Whoosh index directory (or one is not configured), it returns a 204 (No content).
+If larkm cannot find the Whoosh index directory (or one is not configured), it returns a 204 (No content) to the requesting client.

 The request parameters for the `/larkm/search` endpoint are: